Stages of MND

 Last Stages

-Individuals remain alert mentally and cognitively throughout regardless of extensive physical limitations.
+Throughout the last stages, individuals typically remain mentally and cognitively alert, despite their extensive physical limitations.
 Palliative care at this stage is vital to manage symptoms and provide comfort together with support for the individual and their loved ones during the end-of-life process.
-The span of the last stage of motor neurone disease varies, ranging from several months to several years and is unpredictable.
-Discussions about end-of-life wishes of individuals are imperative to ensure that the support they receive aligns with their preferences and desires.
+The duration of this final stage is unpredictable, ranging from several months to several years.
+Discussions about end-of-life wishes are imperative to ensure that the support they receive aligns with their preferences and desires.

 How can Cavendish Homecare help?